About DeKalb County

 How can I search for someone recently arrested in DeKalb County, Tennessee?

 To search for someone recently arrested in DeKalb County, Tennessee, you can contact the DeKalb County Jail.
 The jail provides an inmate lookup process that can be accessed by calling the facility directly or visiting in person.
-For more detailed information, you may also contact the DeKalb County Sheriff's Office, which oversees the jail operations and can provide assistance with recent arrest inquiries.
+For more detailed information, you may also contact the Sheriff's Office, which oversees the jail operations and can provide assistance with recent arrest inquiries.

 To obtain a criminal background check in DeKalb County, Tennessee, you can request one through the Tennessee Bureau of Investigation (TBI).
-The TBI provides a comprehensive background check service that includes records from DeKalb County.
+The TBI provides a background check service that includes records from DeKalb County.
 You can submit a request online through the TBI's website or visit their office for further assistance.

 You can look up sex offenders in DeKalb County, Tennessee, by using the Tennessee Sex Offender Registry.
 This registry is maintained by the Tennessee Bureau of Investigation and provides detailed information about registered sex offenders in the area.
 You can access the registry online to search for offenders by name, location, or other criteria.

 To register to vote in DeKalb County, you can visit the DeKalb County Election Commission at 1 Public Square, Smithville, TN 37166, call (615) 597-5177, or register online at https://ovr.govote.tn.gov/.
 Tennessee requires voters to register at least 30 days before an election to be eligible to vote.
-You must be a U.S. citizen, a Tennessee resident, and at least 18 years old by Election Day.
+You must be a U.S. Citizen, a Tennessee resident, and at least 18 years old by Election Day.
 Absentee ballots are available for voters who meet specific criteria, including age 60+, absence from the county during the voting period, or hospitalization.

-Birth and death certificates for DeKalb County can be requested through the DeKalb County Clerk's office at 1 Public Square, Smithville, TN 37166, phone (615) 597-5176, or through the Tennessee Department of Health Office of Vital Records at (615) 741-1763 or https://www.tn.gov/health/health-program-areas/vital-records.html.
+Birth and death certificates for DeKalb County can be requested through the DeKalb County Clerk's office at 1 Public Square, Smithville, TN 37166, phone (615) 597-5176, or through the Tennessee Department of Health Office of Vital Records at (615) 741-1763 or https://www.tn.gov/health/health-program-areas/vital records.html.
 Certified copies typically cost $15 each, and applicants must provide valid photo ID and proof of relationship or tangible interest.
 In-person requests may be processed immediately, while mail requests usually take 2-4 weeks.
 Online ordering is available through VitalChek at www.vitalchek.com with additional service fees.

 For local business licenses and assumed name (DBA) filings in DeKalb County, contact the DeKalb County Clerk's office at 1 Public Square, Smithville, phone (615) 597-5176.
 To search for registered business entities such as corporations and LLCs, use the Tennessee Secretary of State's online database at https://tnbear.tn.gov/Ecommerce/FilingSearch.aspx, which provides free access to business formation records, registered agents, and status information.
 Building permits and zoning matters are handled by the DeKalb County Planning and Zoning Department.
 Professional licenses are regulated by Tennessee state boards under the Department of Commerce and Insurance.